Do you rely on a security plugin to protect your WordPress site? Are you confident about what most of the features in these plugins actually do?

 - You don’t need to have other forms of login protection when no bot or person has access to your site’s login page.

-- You don’t need a complex Firewall managed by security experts when you have all you need to build a custom one for free.
+- You don’t need a custom complex Firewall managed by security experts when you have all you need to build a custom one for free.

 Conclusion